design-participation/skillstube-app/README.md

 # Running

-HowToApp can be run as a docker container, or directly from a python virtual environment.
+SkillsTube can be run as a docker container, or directly from a python virtual environment.

 ## Configuration file